 If you want to convert °F to °C or vice versa, press and hold the Freezer and Refrigerator buttons at the same time for approximately five seconds.
+(Type 2 is not available)

 - When you press the Ice Plus button, the graphic will illuminate in the display and will continue for 24 hours.
 The function will automatically shut off after 24 hours. - You can stop this function manually by pressing the button one more time. - This function increases both ice making and freezing capabilities.